-Use of nuclear energy is governed by Act No. 541/2004 Coll.
-I. on peaceful use of nuclear energy (the Atomic Act).
-The Act has been amended several times.
-It came into effect on 1 Dec.
-2004 and repealed the original Act No. 130/1998 Coll.
-I., as well as all its implementing decrees.
+Use of nuclear energy is governed by Act No. 541/2004 Coll. on peaceful use of nuclear energy (the Atomic Act).
+It came into effect on 1 December 2004 and repealed the original Atomic Act No. 130/1998 Coll., as well as all its implementing decrees.
+Since the Atomic Act is in force, it has been amended eleven times.